ARM-software/AVH-SystemModeling/README.md

-# VHT-SystemModeling
+# System Modeling with Arm Virtual Hardware

-This project is containing several demos where the [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html)  is connected to an external model of the world : a digital twin
+This repository contains examples that connect [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) to an a [**Modelica simulation**](https://modelica.org/) of a external physical system.

-## List of demos
+## List of Examples

 - [Echo canceller and keyword spotting](EchoCanceller/README.md)

-More demos to come ...
+More examples will be provided soon ...